estshorter/lwpipe/README_ja.md

 ```

 # Usage
-Minimal example (of course, no need to use this library..):
+Minimal example (of course, no need to use this library):
 ``` python
 from lwpipe import Node, Pipeline